Independence Day holiday closures

 Government services

-Cheyenne Transit Authority – Offices closed, and curb-to-curb services will not operate today and Saturday.
+Cheyenne Transit Authority – Offices closed, and curb-to-curb services will not operate today.
 Normal bus routes remain out of operation due to COVID-19.

 Trash pickup

-City of Cheyenne Sanitation Department – Transfer Station, Compost Facility and landfill closed Saturday.
-Trash/recycle pick-up scheduled for the week of July 3 will run as usual, and the Compost Facility will be open Sunday for drop-offs from 12 p.m. to 4 p.m.
+City of Cheyenne Sanitation Department – Transfer Station, Compost Facility and landfill closed today.
+Trash/recycle pick-up scheduled for the week of July 3 will run as usual, and the Compost Facility will be open Sunday for drop-offs from noon to 4 p.m.

 Countryside Disposal – Regular pickup schedule.